Do you feel confident using the internet?

 Do you have a dedicated place for sessions?
 A space that is free of distractions, and household noise?

-You may find the process of communicating from your own protected safe space very helpful in itself.
-Some clients say they actually find it easier to talk about some things when they're not the in the same room as their therapist (although this may not be the case for you).
+You may find the process of communicating from your own protected safe space very helpful.
+Some clients say they actually find it easier to talk about some things when they’re not the in the same room as their therapist (although this may not be the case for you).